damisotomi/SHOPPY/README.md

 # pyshop
- An ecommerce website created with bootstrap and django for both front and backend respectively
+ An ecommerce website created with bootstrap and django for both frontend and backend respectively